 Intrathecal Pumps – This is a method whereby a small catheter is placed in the subarachnoid space and minuscule amounts of medication are delivered directly to the spinal cord and the rest of the CNS.
 This enables your physician to provide the same medications but at a fraction of the dose due to the proximity to the spinal cord.
 More importantly, our doctors have been putting a revolutionary drug inside the pumps called ziconotide and are reported amazing successes!

-Medication Management & Pharmacologic Therapy – There are a wide-variety of medications found to be effective in treating CPP – these include non-steroidal anti-inflammatories (i.e. ibuprofen or naproxen), membrane stabilizers (Lyrica or gabapentin), antidepressants (Cymbalta or amitriptyline), anticonvulsants (Keppra) and opioids (oxycodone or hydrocodone).
+Medication Management & Pharmacologic Therapy – There are a wide-variety of medications found to be effective in treating CPP – these include non-steroidal anti-inflammatories (i.e. ibuprofen or naproxen), membrane stabilizers (Lyrica or gabapentin), antidepressants (Cymbalta or amitriptyline), anticonvulsants (Keppra).
+Opioids should be the last option.

 Physical Therapy & Biofeedback – Exercises focusing on pelvic floor muscle relaxation, as well as ultrasounds and stretching have been shown to help relieve pelvic pain.